amelliia/SQL-/README.md

 ORDER BY t.Cohort_Date, t.CohortIndex;
 ```

-I made a heatmap in Power Bi to visualise retention.
+I visualized this in Power BI as a heatmap, which made it easy to spot which cohorts were retaining customers better.

 <img width="1585" height="665" alt="Image" src="https://github.com/user-attachments/assets/3dd241fe-74c7-4fbe-ac29-71bd7c6ddc69" />

 ### Cohort Revenue Growth

+Finally, I looked at revenue trends by cohort.
+This shows not only retention but also whether customers are spending more over time.
 ```
-CREATE OR REPLACE VIEW CohortRevenue AS
+CREATE VIEW CohortRevenue AS
 SELECT
     t.Cohort_Date,
     t.CohortIndex,